-5.1 Applicants may express concerns about any aspect of the admissions, fee waiver, bursary or scholarship scheme process on an informal basis either to a member of staff in an academic department, Faculty or School (such as an admissions tutor or interviewer), or to a member of the University Admissions Team.
+5.1 Applicants may express concerns about any aspect of the admissions, fee waiver, bursary or scholarship scheme process on an informal basis either to a member of staff in an academic department, Faculty or School (such as an Admissions Tutor or interviewer), or to a member of an Admissions Team.
 Staff will make every reasonable effort to explain procedures, allay concerns or otherwise respond to the issue raised.
 These discussions may be by telephone, email or other contact and, as appropriate to an informal process, a written record will not necessarily be kept.

 In the first instance:

-- Undergraduate applicants should ideally contact the Admissions Team
+- Undergraduate applicants should ideally contact the UG Admissions Team

-- Postgraduate applicants should ideally contact their Graduate School
+- Postgraduate Taught applicants should ideally contact the Central PGT Admissions Team

 - Exchange students should contact the International Mobility Team

-5.2 Applicants concerned about the reason for an unsuccessful application or financial support decision should, before appealing a decision, obtain feedback from the appropriate department/Faculty/School or from the University Admissions Office about the reasons for the decision.
-Feedback is provided as set out in the Policy on Recruitment, Selection and Student Admissions.
+5.2 Applicants concerned about the reason for an unsuccessful application or financial support decision should, before appealing a decision, obtain feedback from the appropriate department/Faculty/School or from the relevant Admissions Office about the reasons for the decision.
+Feedback is provided as set out in the the University’s Admissions Policy.
 An appeal may be submitted subsequently if the applicant believes the decision contained any element of unfairness or error.

 Stage Two – Formal

-5.3 Complaints and appeals must be made in writing (by dated letter) or email to the Director of Recruitment and Admissions (RAO).
-They must provide:
+5.3 Complaints and appeals must be made in writing relevant Director for Admissions: